A-Buch/iwr-project-ci-and-testing/README.md

 * The choice of the probability model for a variable is specified in [estimator.py](attrici/estimator.py)

-## Install
+## Installion under WSL2

-Please do
+Please do:

-`conda config --add channels conda-forge`

-`conda create -n attrici pymc3==3.7 python==3.7`
+Replace ```<env_name>``` by self-defined environment name

+Navigate to the ```test_input``` folder if you haven't done yet:

+Create conda environment with python=3.7 and all packages mentioned in environment.yml `conda create --name <env_name> --file ./path_to/environment.yml`

+Activate conda environment
-`conda activate attrici`
+`conda activate <env_name>`

-`conda install netCDF4 pytables matplotlib arviz`

-`pip install func_timeout`
+Install package which is not mentioned in environment.yml `pip install func_timeout`

 You may optionally
 `cp config/theanorc ~/.theanorc`

+Load compiler
+`module load compiler/gnu/7.3.0`

+In the root package directory
+`pip install -e .`

-## Usage
+## USAGE

 The parallelization part to run large datasets is currently taylored to the supercomputer at the Potsdam Institute for Climate Impact Research using the [slurm scheduler](https://slurm.schedmd.com/documentation.html).
 Generalizing it into a package is ongoing work.
 We use the GNU compiler as the many parallel compile jobs through jobarrays and JIT compilation conflict with the few Intel licenses.

-`module purge`

-`module load compiler/gnu/7.3.0`

-`conda activate yourenv`

-In the root package directory.

-`pip install -e .`
+Adapt filepath and variables in ```settings.py```

+Run following python scripts to create counterfactual data:
+`python run_estimation.py`
+`python merge_cfact.py`

 Override the conda setting with: `export CXX=g++`

+## Input data

+Option 1:

+Use the provided sample dataset, which is already preprocessed, located in ```./test-input/GSWP3-W5E5/``` In this folder dataset for the variables precipiation (pr) and air temperature (tas) are provided, as also a land-sea mask.
+Skip the section about Preprocessing and apply ```run_estimation.py``` and ```merge_cfact.py``` directly to generate counterfactual data

+Option 2:
-Load input data from [https://data.isimip.org](https://data.isimip.org)

-The input for one variable is a single netcdf file containing all time steps.
+Alternatively load input data from [https://data.isimip.org](https://data.isimip.org) The input for one variable is a single netcdf file containing all time steps.
 Create smoothed gmt time series as predictor using `preprocessing/calc_gmt_by_ssa.py` with adjusted file-paths.
 Get auxiliary *tasskew* and *tasrange* time series using `preprocessing/create_tasrange_tasskew.py` with adjusted file-paths.

 Adjust `settings.py`

-For estimating parameter distributions (above step 1) and smaller datasets
+For estimating parameter distributions (above step 1) and smaller datasets `python run_estimation.py`

-`python run_estimation.py`

-For larger datasets, produce a `submit.sh` file via
+For larger datasets, produce a `submit.sh` file via `python create_submit.py`

-`python create_submit.py`

 Then submit to the slurm scheduler
 `sbatch submit.sh`

-For merging the single timeseries files to netcdf datasets
+For merging the single timeseries files to netcdf datasets `python merge_cfact.py`

-`python merge_cfact.py`

-### Handle several runs with different settings
+## Handle several runs with different settings

 Copy the `settings.py`, `run_estimation.py`, `merge_cfact.py` and `submit.sh` to a separate directory,
 for example `myrunscripts`.
 Adjust `settings.py` and `submit.sh`, in particular the output directoy, and continue as in Usage.